ARTICLE

 The Critical Link in the Formula

-The IRA and the bipartisan Infrastructure Investment and Jobs Act (IIJA) illustrate how federal incentives and funding can enable more projects and increase the cost-competitiveness of new technologies.
+Federal incentives and funding can provide a crucial role in enabling more projects and increasing the cost-competitiveness of new technologies.
 Compared to solutions that are fully commercialized and scaled, it’s harder to secure investment from private equity and debt providers for newer, smaller-scale technologies that may not yet be proven.

 Validation is also a critical part of creating the right conditions for driving the investment we need to successfully achieve the energy transition.